Skip to content

 How long does concrete take to cure?

 This guide is intended as practical guidance for simple concrete work.
-Load-bearing structures, reinforcement, strength class, joint layouts and frost protection must be designed or verified by a qualified professional where the project requires it.
+Load-bearing structures, reinforcement design, strength class selection, joint layouts and frost protection must be designed or verified by a qualified professional.
+For admixtures, self-levelling compounds and repair mortars, always follow the specific product data sheet — coverage and mixing ratios vary between manufacturers.
 Last reviewed: May 2026